-Water and sewer revenues in Public Utilities were up \$488,172 due to increased utility rates in 2018.
-The City increased rates on water and sewer services 6% in 2017, 5% in 2018, and plans a 5% increase in residential rates and a 20% increase in commercial rates in 2019 to complete the planned capital improvement plan and to increase reserves to 120 days.
+Water and sewer revenues in Public Utilities were up \$540,463 due to an increase in utility rates in 2019.
+The City increased rates on water and sewer services 6% in 2017, 5% in 2018, and 5% in residential rates and 20% in commercial rates in 2019 to complete the planned capital improvement plan and to increase reserves to 120 days.
 The City is nearing completion of planned capital spending of 15 to 19 million dollars primarily in improvements to the wastewater plant and the collection system due to the State of Alabama EPA mandated improvements and replacement of old water lines to accommodate expected growth, and to meet new water safety testing requirements from the state which took effect in January 2012.
-The City expects the growth in customers to improve in 2019.

 The City has become much less reliant on its largest commercial and industrial users due to strong residential growth throughout the City and increased sales to the Russell County Water Authority, Fort Mitchell Water Authority, and the Smith's Water and Sewer Authority.
 The City entered into long-term contracts with the three adjacent utilities for the sale of water and the treatment of sewer.
-This will result in significant growth in these revenues over the next 4 years.
+This will result in significant growth in these revenues over the next few years.

-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2018
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2020